TurboWarp/extensions/docs/liablelua/Streamer.md

 ## Overlays

-Epic overlays for your twitch stream!
+Epic overlays for your stream!

 ```scratch
 create text overlay with text [text] with italic <t/f> with bold <t/f> with size (int) with font [font]